zzzprojects/learn-orm/tutorials/ef-core-with-android/add-views.md

 # Add Views

-In the Xamarin.Forms, views are the building blocks of cross-platform mobile user interfaces.
+In the **Xamarin.Forms**, views are the building blocks of cross-platform mobile user interfaces.
 Views are user-interface objects such as labels, buttons, and sliders that are commonly known as controls or widgets in other graphical programming environments.

 Let’s create a **Views** folder and then add a content page.